gotracksuit/ts-take-home-test/Instructions.md

 Before they went under for surgery, Chuggs told us the work was nearly complete and everything done so far is pretty much flawless.
-They just had to write two more endpoints for working with insights--one to create an insight, and another to delete an insight.
+They just had to write two more endpoints for working with insights — one to create an insight, and another to delete an insight — and hook those up to their frontend.

 So, we need you to:

-1. complete those two unfinished endpoints, and
+1. Complete those two unfinished endpoints

+2. Complete the missing frontend integrations with those new endpoints

-2. read through and understand the implementation pretty well, since you'll be maintaining this code.
+2. Read through and understand the implementation pretty well, since you'll be maintaining this code

 Do it for Chuggs.